rcn-ee/repos/ti-pru-software/common/examples/am65x/ReadMe.txt

 	PRU_Halt
 	RTU_Halt
 	TX_PRU_Halt
-		This is the basic example.
+		Halt examples are basic empty ICSS/ICSSG projects.
 		The core gets initialized, and then does nothing.

+	PRU_Direct_Connect0
+	PRU_Direct_Connect1
+		Direct_Connect examples demonstrate how to:
+		 * Pass INTC configuration to Linux RemoteProc driver
+		 * Pass interrupts and data between PRU cores

 	PRU_MAC_Multiply_Accum
+	RTU_MAC_Multiply_Accum
+		MAC_Multiply_Accum examples demonstrate how to:
+		 * Adjust Data RAM size (RTU_MAC_Multiply_Accum only)
-		This show the Multiplier with Accumulation (see TRM for more)
+		 * Use the multiply with accumulate (MAC) module.
+See TRM for more.

 	PRU_RPMsg_Echo_Interrupt0
 	PRU_RPMsg_Echo_Interrupt1
 	RTU_RPMsg_Echo_Interrupt0
 	RTU_RPMsg_Echo_Interrupt1
-		RPMsg examples demonstrate the RemoteProc RPMsg protocl to communicate between the ARM and the PRU.
+		RPMsg examples demonstrate the RemoteProc RPMsg protocol to communicate between the ARM and the PRU.
 RPMsg is not the best inter-processor communication method for every design, but it is useful for initial debugging and demonstrations.

+		NOTE!
+As of AM64x/AM65x TI Processor Linux SDK 8.0, Linux PRU RPMsg is NOT supported.
+The RPMsg projects have been ported to be compatible with Linux 5.10 RemoteProc driver in order to enable future PRU RPMsg development.

 AM65x SR1.0 vs SR2.0 USAGE